 Unlike many Pacific peoples, Niueans did not initially give Niuean names to new objects based on the sound of English words.
 Instead, they invented names in terms that were meaningful to them.
 Examples include vakalele (flying canoe) for aeroplane, vaka-tavilivili (whirling canoe) for helicopter, mama pala (damp lungs) for tuberculosis, and mata-afi (fire fragment) for matches.

 Retaining the language depends on the New Zealand Niuean population learning and practising it.
 Some New Zealand schools have had Niuean language materials since 1983.
 By the 1990s some early childhood centres and primary schools offered Niuean language programmes, and language guidelines were established for the New Zealand curriculum in 2003.
-Out among the community, pockets of native-language speakers flourished in Auckland and Wellington.
+Pockets of native-language speakers flourished in the community in Auckland and Wellington.

 English has increasingly become the language spoken by New Zealand Niueans.
 Only 18% spoke their own language proficiently in 2013, down from 32% in 1996.
-Fears in the community that the Niuean language might disappear, even on Niue itself, led to the establishment of the Niue Foundation.
-Since 2001 it has lobbied for government resources to promote language and culture.
+Fears that the Niuean language might disappear, even on Niue itself, led in 2001 to the establishment of the Niue Foundation, which lobbies for government resources to promote language and culture.

-Although Niue has fewer than 500 rugby players, the nation competes keenly on the world sevens circuit.
-Many participants are based in New Zealand, and some play for their adopted country – the most-capped All Black centre Frank Bunce is Niuean–Samoan.
+Although Niue has fewer than 500 rugby players, the nation has competed on the world sevens circuit.
+Many participants are based in New Zealand, and some play for their adopted country – the famous All Black centre Frank Bunce is Niuean–Samoan.
 Other popular sports include kilikiti (Niuean cricket), netball and softball.

-Despite being one of the world’s smallest rugby-playing nations, in 2003 Niue beat both Japan and the US.
-But their debut, competing in the 2001 Wellington Sevens, was inauspicious, as rugby union president Toke Talagi recalls:
+Despite being one of the world’s smallest rugby-playing nations, in 2003 the Niue sevens team beat both Japan and the US.
+But their debut at the 2001 Wellington Sevens was inauspicious, as rugby union president Toke Talagi recalls:

 ‘The problem the boys had in Wellington was that they were awestruck in front of the 35,000 screaming fans. … If you assembled the whole of our nation’s population in one place, they would only make up one small section of the crowd.
 And they also knew they were live on TV back home in Niue.
 So they dropped the ball so many times because they were nervous and a bit unfit’.
 1